juno-choo/juno-choo/README.md

 - 👋 Hi, I’m Juno.
 - 💼 I’m a software engineer intern skilled in creating full-stack CRUD web applications with a creative touch for UI design.
-- 👀 I am interested in learning machine learning with Python and Java with Spring Boot next.
+- 👀 I am interested in learning machine learning and backend engineering.
 - 🌱 I’m currently a CS student.
 - ⚡ Fun fact: Love badminton, movies and kimchi.